HermesGermany/galapagos/docs/galapagos_user_guide.md

    With a click on "Apply changes to xy" the individual changes are carried out to the target environment.
 Galapagos will then show you which changes are successfully staged and which possibly not.

 ## Delete Topic

 Sometimes you certainly want to delete a topic.
 Of course, it's not that simple in a system that is intended for decoupled communication between different applications.
 Therefore, strict rules are in place regarding when and where a topic can be deleted:

 ### Delete internal Topic

 If you want to delete an internal topic that you (or someone else from your team) created using Galapagos, you always have to do this on the DEV stage first.
 There you can search for your topic via "Search Topics", click on it and find the "Danger Zone" at the bottom of the page to delete the topic.
 To confirm the deletion, enter the entire topic name into the input field:

    <p align="center">
    <img alt="Delete Topic" src="./galapagos_user_guide_images/delete-topic.png" width="770" height="300">
    </p>

    <p align="center">
    <img alt="Delete Topic" src="./galapagos_user_guide_images/delete-topic2.png" width="770" height="300">
    </p>

 Then you can stage this "change" (deleting the topic) from DEV to PROD (see previous section).
 You should of course pay attention to whether you put an ongoing productive instance of your application in danger...
 Galapagos does not stop you from doing that!

 ### Delete API Topics

 The API topic works the other way around.
 You can only delete API topics if they do not **exist** on the **next** stage.
 You can delete API topics in Production ... if they are no longer subscribed to by any application!
 If there are still subscribers, you have to get in touch with them and tell them to stop subscribing to your topic.
 As soon as there are no subscribers, the "Danger Zone" appears for the Production environment and allows you to delete your topic.
 You can then delete it on DEV if there are no more subscribers of course.

 ## Deprecation of API Topics

 To inform other teams that an API topic should no longer be used, you can mark it as "deprecated".
 To do this, go to the respective topic via the "Browse Topics" tab.
 If your application owns the topic and it is not an internal topic, a new area appears to mark topics as deprecated:

    <p align="center">
    <img alt="Deprecation" src="./galapagos_user_guide_images/deprecation1.png" width="600" height="300">
    </p>

 Here you state why the topic should no longer be used and when it will be deprecated.
 Then click the yellow button to mark the respective topic as deprecated.
 All subscribers to this topic will be informed of the deactivation by email.

 After a topic is marked as deprecated, it becomes visible on the surface.
 On the overview of the individual topic, a note appears next to the name of the topic that this topic can no longer be used in the near future:

    <p align="center">
    <img alt="Deprecation" src="./galapagos_user_guide_images/deprecation2.png" width="700" height="150">
    </p>

 In addition, under the "Browse Topics" tab, deprecated topics are crossed out:

    <p align="center">
    <img alt="Deprecation" src="./galapagos_user_guide_images/deprecation3.png" width="600" height="300">
    </p>

 In addition to the description of the topic, there is another indication that the topic is deprecated, followed by the deprecation text.

 ## Undeprecation of API Topics

 If you decide that a topic should no longer be marked as deprecated, you can remove this marking.
 To do this, go to the topic via "Browse Topics".

 If you own the topic and it is marked as deprecated, the following button appears in the "Usable until" row to remove it:

    <p align="center">
    <img alt="Deprecation" src="./galapagos_user_guide_images/deprecation4.png" width="600" height="300">
    </p>

 After you have clicked the button, the "Usable until" row disappears and the topic is no longer deprecated.

+## Additional producers for a Topic

+In Addition to the owning Application, you can add several other Applications, that are privileged to write to a specific topic.
+To do so, scroll down to the "Danger Zone".
+There you will find a button "add additional producers".
+By clicking this button, the following dialogue opens:

+Here you can select all registered Applications on the current environment.
+After the selection a new row in the Table on the single topic page with the name "additional producers" will appear.
+There you can see all producers that you have added.
+This means, those producer applications got the correct ACLs, such that they can produce messages on a given topic.
+By deleting a given producer, the ACLs are removed.
+This way the producer cannot write to the topic anymore.

+When you don't want that a producers writes data into a topic, then you can simply delete the producer by clicking the " delete producer" button.
+This button will appear next to the producer applications name.
+The moment you remove a producer from the producers list of a topic, this applications

+## Change Owner of Topic

+After adding a producer there will appear another Button next to the "delete producer" Button, which is called "change owner of topic".
+Using this Button you can promote a producer to the new Owner of the current Topic.
+The former Owner will be "just" a producer, so it will still be able to produce messages on the topic.
+By clicking it, the following dialogue opens:

+Here you will be again asked whether you are sure to change the owning Application.
+By confirming, the roles of the producer and the old Owner will change.
+Of course, you can just use the button again, if you want the former Owner to be again the owning Application of the topic.
+Please note that it is only possible to change the owner for API Topics, so the Owner of a internal Topic cannot be changed.

+What about staging?
+Well, if you are changing

 ## Change advanced topic settings

 In Galapagos you can change settings for your topics, like retention time or cleanup policy, as a "convenience" function.
 You can also do this via the Kafka AdminClient API or with another Kafka tool!
 Here Galapagos is "just" a tool with a view to the Kafka configuration.

 To change the advanced settings for your topic, search for your topic using "Browse Topics".
 Check the box next to "Show internal topics of my applications" if it is an internal topic.
 Click on the desired topic.

 In the info view for your topic, scroll down to the "Danger Zone".
 There you will find a button, "Advanced Configuration".
 Click on it and you get to the configuration editor for your topic:

    <p align="center">
    <img alt="Topic Settings" src="./galapagos_user_guide_images/settingTopic.png" width="600" height="300">
    </p>

 You can change each setting separately for each environment in which your topic exists.
 With the green "Standard" button you can restore the cluster-side standard value (Warning: This could theoretically differ between the different clusters!).
 To apply your changes, scroll all the way down on the page and click "Update Topic Configuration".
 When you stage a topic in a new environment for the first time the settings from the previous environment are used.
 After staging you can of course change it again.